The Nome Trilogy: Wings (1990)

 The story is not a sequel but happens simultaneously with the events of Diggers.

 Masklin, Angalo and Gurder are searching for a plane.
 They have discovered from a newspaper article that Richard Arnold (or 'Grandson Richard, 39', as the paper refers to him), the grandson of the Arnold Brothers who originally built the store, is planning to fly to Florida for the launch of a new satellite.
 The Thing states that, if they can get it on board the space shuttle, it will be able to contact the spaceship 'Swan' which has been buried on the moon for thousands of years awaiting instructions.

 The Thing connects to the airline computers and finds that 'Grandson Richard, 39' is due to board Concorde.
 They sneak on board, and Gurder is overwhelmed to find that the Concorde is just like the store inside, except that there are fewer places for the Nomes to hide.
 Masklin discovers where 'Grandson Richard, 39' is sitting, and he suggests hiding in his carry-on luggage.

 Arriving in Florida, the Nomes help themselves to hotel food while Arnold is in the shower.
 Coming out unexpectedly, he sees Masklin, but they escape into the surrounding Everglades where they discover another group of Nomes led by Shrub (that is her name) and her son Pion.
-Initially they do not understand each other, however, The Thing is able to translate; the new group of Nomes speak authentic Nomish, the original language of the Nomes.
+Initially they do not understand each other, but The Thing is able to translate; the new group of Nomes speak authentic Nomish, the original language of the Nomes.

 The outside Nomes have learned how to ride wild geese and have established contact with thousands of other Nome tribes across the world.
 Travelling by goose, they reach the launch pad and place The Thing close enough to the shuttle to copy itself to the satellite on board.
 The Nomes escape moments before the rocket engine ignites.